panyam/servicekit/README.md

 }
 ```

-This tutorial provides a solid foundation for building production-ready WebSocket applications with the goutils package.
+This tutorial provides a solid foundation for building production-ready WebSocket applications with the servicekit package.
 The key is to leverage the built-in lifecycle hooks and connection management while implementing your application-specific logic in the message handlers.